How to Become a Social Media Manager

 You should also do research on which special awareness dates or other milestones tend to provoke a lot of reaction on social media and plan content ahead of time.

 You should be ready now to get your hands dirty with a project.
-Whether you can land a freelance assignment at this stage or you’ve decided to work on a passion project, you must begin to build your portfolio to eventually land a job as a Social Media Specialist.
+Whether you can land a freelance assignment at this stage or you’ve decided to work on a passion project, you must begin to build your portfolio to eventually land a social media management job.

 Why not try launching a blog or website?
 Or try curating an eye-catching Instagram page or compelling YouTube channel.
 You could pen your own newsletter or start putting together an expert Pinterest board.

-With Social Media Specialists in scarce supply and many companies still in the fledgling phase of establishing a really solid social media presence, there’s plenty of opportunity to be assertive and land freelance work contributing to a company’s social media strategy.
+With Social Media Managers in scarce supply and many companies still in the fledgling phase of establishing a really solid social media presence, there’s plenty of opportunity to be assertive and land freelance work contributing to a company’s social media strategy.

 Indeed alone shows more than 3,500 freelance social media projects available, some paying as much as $100 an hour if you can demonstrate you have some experience.

 If you’ve built up a great portfolio – or just finished a social media course or bootcamp that allowed you to build up a great portfolio along the way – then you’re likely qualified to find a full-time position as a social media professional.

 A common entry-level position is Social Media Coordinator.
 Social Media Coordinators draft and post content, including tweets and status messages.
 The Social Media Coordinator is usually also responsible for creating a social media calendar, setting up alerts to manage responses and monitoring what is being said about clients.
 They also work alongside management to determine social media strategies.
 Indeed shows more than 13,500 Social Media Coordinator positions open in the U.S., with hourly wages of up to $21.15.